rails-girls-summer-of-code/summer-of-code/blog/_posts/2018-09-17-team-sectumsempra.md

 ### With Love to our supervisor and friend Nada:
 We are ever so grateful for the continuous support of our lovely supervisor Nada.
 She has been a friend and guide, and we have learnt so much from all that she shared with us.
 We will definitely miss having our weekly calls and discussions with her.
 Thank you so much Nada.
 ### The Chapel Community, Our mentors and coaches:
-We were able to embark on this wonderful journey due to the endeavours an constant encouragement from our mentors Michael and Ben, our forever helpful coaches and guides Louis and Engin, and also our other coaches Ian, Lydia, to whom we are forever grateful.
+We were able to embark on this wonderful journey due to the endeavours an constant encouragement from our mentors Michael and Ben, our forever helpful coaches and guides Louis and Engin, and also our other lovely coaches Ian and Lydia, to whom we are forever grateful.
 There were so many times we were stuck and needed guidance, and our mentors and coaches always came to our rescue.
 They helped us to explore topics, completely unknown to us and devoid of our understanding.
 More so, as guides they helped us to tread on the correct path.
 And this is the main reason why our goodbye’s wouldn’t be easy, and our heartfelt gratitude, never enough.